IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: Introduction

-Another popular TF post-processing method is the synchrosqueezing transform (SST), initialized in [20] and further analyzed in [21].
-This method was developed in understanding the principle of the empirical mode decomposition [22].
-By squeezing the TF coefficients into the instantaneous frequency (IF) trajectory in the frequency direction, SST not only enhances the TF distribution but also allows for mode retrieval.
-Because of advantages to mode representation and reconstruction, many new developments of SST have been carried out in various directions.
-First, an extension to the STFT case was proposed in [23], while a generalization of the wavelet approach by means of wavelet packets decomposition for both one-dimensional and two-dimensional cases was available in [24,25].
-Extensions to other transform frameworks included, but not limited to, the synchrosqueezing S-transform [26], the synchrosqueezing three-parameter wavelet transform [27], and the fractional synchrosqueezing transformation [28].
-Second, the robust analysis of SST has been studied in [29-31] and a new IF estimator within the framework of the signal’s phase derivative and the linear canonical transform was introduced in [32].
-Moreover, a study of SST applied to multivariate data was done in [33].
-An adaptive SST with a time-varying parameter was recently introduced in [34,35], which obtains the well-separated condition for multi-component signals using the linear frequency modulation to approximate a non-stationary signal at every time instant.
-The theoretical analysis of adaptive SST was studied in [36,37].
-Finally, combining the SST with the ideal TF representation theory, the synchroextracting transform (SET) [38] was proposed to improve the TF concentration by extracting the ridges of the STFT.
+Another popular TF post-processing method is the synchrosqueezing transform (SST), initialized in [21] and further analyzed in [22].
+This method was developed in understanding the principle of the empirical mode decomposition [23].
+By squeezing the TF coefficients into the IF trajectory in the frequency direction, SST not only enhances TF readability but also allows for mode retrieval.
+Because of the advantages of mode representation and reconstruction, many new developments of SST have been carried out in various directions.
+First, an extension to the STFT case was proposed in [24], while a generalization of the wavelet approach utilizing wavelet packet decomposition for both one-dimensional and two-dimensional cases was available in [25,26].
+Extensions to other transform frameworks included, but not limited to, the synchrosqueezing S-transform [27], the synchrosqueezing three-parameter wavelet transform [28], and the fractional synchrosqueezing transformation [29].
+Second, the robust analysis of SST has been studied in [30-32] and a new IF estimator within the framework of the signal’s phase derivative and the linear canonical transform was introduced in [33].
+Moreover, a study of SST applied to multivariate data was done in [34].
+An adaptive SST with a time-varying parameter was introduced in [35,36], which obtains the well-separated condition for multi-component signals using the linear frequency modulation to approximate a non-stationary signal at every time instant.
+The theoretical analysis of adaptive SST was studied in [37,38].
+Finally, combining the SST with the ideal TF representation theory, the synchroextracting transform (SET) [39] was proposed to improve the TF concentration by extracting the ridges of the STFT.